 Rinsing it after you’re finished working out is even better than just taking off your bra.
 This will help you get one or two more “wears” out of it and allow it to breathe.
 Whatever you do, please don’t leave it in a pile in your gym bag.

 8 Indications Your Bra Should Be Thrown Away

 Even the best bras that are perfectly cared for should be replaced frequently.
 You’ll know it’s time to say goodbye to your sports bra and hello to something new IF:

 Having a great-fitting sports bra can make the difference between a great workout and a terrible one.
-Make sure to take a look at the above tips before your next shopping excursion.
+Take a look at the above tips before your next shopping excursion.

 About the Author:

 Cindy Prosser modeled underwear until the baby.
 Now she’s a part-time freelance writer and a full-time mom.
-When not glamorously overdressing for grocery store visits, she stays busy writing about plus-size sports bras from Bare Necessities.
+She stays busy writing about plus-size sports bras from Bare Necessities when not glamorously overdressing for grocery store visits.